asacrea/stream-music-logs/README.md

 * Data Lake Resilience: The raw event log files stored in the data lake may disappear after processing.
 The solution should consider this possibility and accommodate future processing needs if required.
 * Data Analysis: The specific analytical questions mentioned in the introduction (e.g., user locations, popular songs, music consumption hours) are not the primary focus of this exercise.
 The solution aims to provide a scalable infrastructure to enable such analysis but does not need to answer those specific questions.
 * Local Development Containerization: If developing the solution locally, it should be containerized to ensure consistency and reproducibility.
 Containerization technologies like Docker can be utilized for this purpose.
+* The work was divided into two folders, each with a different solution to the problem.
+The solution that was carried out to fulfill the purposes of this project is inside the "stream-music-logs-athena" folder.

 ### Solution Overview